 The National Cowgirl Museum and Hall of Fame offers a variety of educational opportunities for all ages to learn about the indelible influence of the cowgirl on the West, forever changing the American identity.
 Broaden your horizons through exhibits, programming, and multiple interactive outreach options.
-Please check our calendar of events for upcoming programming.

 Girl Scout Patch Program

 In collaboration with the Girl Scouts of Texas Oklahoma Plains, Inc, the Museum offers an opportunity to earn the National Cowgirl Museum and Hall of Fame Scout badge.
 Click here for a list of the Girl Scout patch requirements and click here to download a Girl Scout Reservation Form to visit the Museum.
-Please see our calendar of events for future Girl Scout programs.

 For more information about any of the programs listed above, please contact email@example.com.